wildonion/uniXerr/core/ayoub/hoopoe/README.md

 # 🕊️♪(๑ᴖ◡ᴖ๑)♪💽 Hoopoe Social Musiem RTPs (Real-time Transport Protocols)

-Hoopoe is an RPC (with cap'n proto!) and MQ based Music Platform in which Hoopoers Live in the Same Area Can Hoop and Share their Playlists with each Others.
+Hoopoe is an RPC with cap'n proto serialization and MQ based Music Platform in which Hoopoers Live in the Same Area Can Hoop and Share their Playlists with each Others.

 ### 📌 WIP

-* hoopoe musiem cap'n proto rpc and mq streaming
+* implementing cap'n proto serialization rpc server and client and mq streaming for hoopoe musiem

 * HAProxy, dockerizing, k8s-ing and ci/cd in `app.sh`